M66B/FairEmail/FAQ.md

 see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

 The message *...
 Read timed out ...* means that the email server is not responding anymore or that the internet connection is bad.

+The message *...
+ParseException ...* means that there is a problem with a received message, likely caused by a bug in the sending software.
+FairEmail will workaround this is most cases, so this message can mostly be considered as a warning instead of an error.

+The message *...SendFailedException...* means that there was a problem with sending a message.
+The message will almost always include a reason.
+Common reasons are that the message is too big or that one or more recipient addresses are invalid.

 See [here](https://linux.die.net/man/3/connect) for what error codes like EHOSTUNREACH and ETIMEDOUT mean.